 - Sharing the best public management practices and providing evidence-based policy reforms from the participating countries

-- Focusing on frontier issues and the emerging challenges all public and private organizations have to deal with, but still struggle to address;
+- Focusing on frontier issues and the emerging challenges all public and private organisations have to deal with, but still struggle to address;

 - Building on the skills of the participants to turn the programme into a cross-country management and policy lab.

-The three country modules to be held in Paris, Berlin and Rome will offer practical relevance and state-of-the-art curriculum design including
+The three country modules to be held in Rome, Berlin and London will offer practical relevance and state-of-the-art curriculum design including

 - Expertise: high quality seminars by academics employing various interactive learning formats;